nlauchande/mlx-audio/README.md

 - `POST /open_output_folder`: Open the output folder in the system's file explorer
   - Returns: JSON with status and path
-  - Note: This feature only works when running the server locally
+  - Note: This feature only works when running the server locally and requests from other hosts are rejected

+Security notes:
+- The `/audio/{filename}` endpoint now validates paths to prevent traversal attacks.

 > Note: Generated audio files are stored in `~/.mlx_audio/outputs` by default, or in a fallback directory if that location is not writable.